svpcom/wfb-ng/doc/wfb-ng-std-draft.md

 2. Session packet (`packet_type = 2`, has encrypted and authenticated session parameters and session key, see note below)

 Currently only supported FEC type is Reed-Solomon on Vandermonde matrix, but new FEC algorithms can be added in future.
+Session packet can have any amount of optional tags.
+Receiver should ignore all unknown or unused tags.

   ``` .c
   // FEC types